 Read on for the best project management software for agencies and studios:

 The 10 Best Project Management Tools Reviews

-In this post, we’ve tried to cover a broad spectrum of PM tools, considering complexity, price points and functionality.
+In this post, we’ve tried to cover a broad spectrum in our list of software, considering complexity, price points and functionality of various PM tools.
 But it’ll come down to your workflow and what specific functionality you need to make that function better.
 Have a look around, take advantage of the free trials in order to really find the best project management tools for your agency or studio.

 The Digital Project Manager is reader-supported.
 When you click through links on our site, we may earn a commission.
 Learn more.

 1. monday.com – Award-winning, intuitive planning tool with kanban boards, project tracker, collaboration features, and workflow automation.

 monday.com is a great project management software because of the way the tool has done away with a lot of the trimmings of typical management tools and focused on simple, visually intuitive layouts that help clarify the sequence of work.

 monday.com features for managing projects include resource and project management, time tracking, collaboration, and reporting features.
 For example, users can upload and attach files to cards, make comments, mention teammates, and more.
 It also offers a great project reporting dashboard that can collect data from multiple boards, allowing better tracking abilities of progress.
 And while monday.com doesn’t offer a complete set of tools for project accounting and invoicing solution as other tools, you can use monday.com to track hours, timelines, and invoices.

 Overall, it’s a highly customizable tool that lets you work in whatever methodology—kanban or otherwise—that fits your project and team.
 You’ll also find some useful workflow tools for automating parts of your process.

 monday.com’s integrations include project management apps like Slack, Google Drive, Gmail, Google Calendar, Jira, GitHub, Trello, Dropbox, Typeform and many more, accessible via Zapier.